mpah/UI5FlexibilityFavorites/README.md

 ### JSON Model:
 Requires a JSON Model called FavoritePageVariants, for possible properties see example [FavoritePageVariants.json](webapp/model/FavoritePageVariants.json)
 Works with either key or name but you can also provide both.
 Keep in mind name is lcoalization dependant.
+The default page variant will only be selected if the user has not definined a default page variant already.

 Add FavoritePageVariants as a JSON model in the manifest:
 ```